First of all, let's dispel some myths:

 So how did I arrive at 30F?

-28 band sizes are practically impossible to find on the ground.
-I used sister sizing to go from a 28FF to a 30F.
+I used sister sizing, which means adjusting band size while maintaining the same cup volume.
+A 28 inch band feels a bit too tight for me, so I used sister sizing to go from a 28FF to a 30F.
 These sizes have the same cup volume.
 Basically, when you want to move up a band size, you need to move down a cup size to keep the same cup volume.
-It's possible to find 30F's in stores.
-Nordstrom is good.
-Dillards is good.
-Some specialty local boutiques will also have them.

 Now that you've passed algeBRA, you need to go try bras on.
 Don't be discouraged if you can't find the precise fit right away.
 You may want to check out how to determine your breast shape, because shape definitely can affect fit!
 And of course, you need to know where you can go to buy a bra in your new size, because Victoria's Secret probably doesn't carry it!